Roger C. Weightman: Later years

 Weightman was always heavily involved in the civic activity of the District.

 During the 1820s, Weightman was a member of the prestigious society, Columbian Institute for the Promotion of Arts and Sciences, who counted among their members former presidents Andrew Jackson and John Quincy Adams and many prominent men of the day, including well-known representatives of the military, government service, medical and other professions.

 In the years following his mayoralty, Weightman would be curator of the Columbia Institute; a founding member and officer of the Washington National Monument Society; Grand Master of the Freemasons of the District of Columbia; chief clerk, and later librarian, of the United States Patent Office; and the center of Washington's social activity.
 He managed the Washington Turnpike and led the citizen's committee for building the C&O Canal.

 From 1827 to 1837 he served as a Justice of the Peace.
 He continued to serve in the Militia of the District of Columbia, rising to the level of Major General.
 During the Civil War he helped organize Union Troops, pitting him on the opposite side in the war as his oldest son.

-In addition to his busy social and professional life, Weightman was a noted and generous philanthropist — generous enough that his sizable fortune had dwindled to very little by the 1870s, when Weightman was living on his pension as a soldier and employee of the Patent Office.
-However, upon his death on February 2, 1876, his funeral was one of the best attended and most remembered of the era.
+Weightman was also involved in philanthropic activities.
+By the 1870's, his financial resources had diminished, and he was living on a pension as a soldier and Patent Office employee.
+He died on February 2, 1876.
+Reports from the period noted that his funeral was well attended.